 If you’re going out of the country, take a credit card with no foreign transaction fees.
 You should also try to avoid using your credit card to get cash, as you’ll pay dearly for the privilege.

 - Check Your Credit and Statements When You Get Home

 Once your trip is over, check your bank and credit card statements for any unauthorized charges.
 If you catch any, you should report them immediately to limit your liability and get them resolved.
 You can also visit AnnualCreditReport.com to check your credit report for any signs of identity theft.
-To check the impact your vacation had on your credit, you can get your credit score, updated monthly, for free at Credit.com.
+To check the impact your vacation had on your credit, you can get your credit score, updated every 14 days, for free at Credit.com.